jmfiaschi/chewdata/README.md

 ### Run the ETL

-If you run the program without parameters, the application will wait until you write json data and finish by `quit`/`exit`/`\q`.
+If you run the program without parameters, the application will wait until you write json data and finish by `\q`.
 By default, the program write json data in the output.

 ```Bash
 $ cargo run